Tough times for Big T

-Telstra is an Australian company which has been expanded its services to the Asian market (The Philippines and Indonesia).
-It’s finances have started to unravel recently which is a marked change from the last decade of conspicuous success.
-Many of those difficulties come as the result of the mass retails (JB HiFi, Harvey Norman and the websites like Mobilecity on device sales.
+Telstra is an Australian company (as every Australian known) which has been expanded its services to the Asian market (The Philippines and Indonesia).
+Recently, it’s finances have started to unravel.
+This is a marked change from the last decade of conspicuous success.
+Many of the difficulties Telstra are experiencing come as the result of high street so called ‘mass retails’ (JB HiFi, Harvey Norman and online websites like Mobileciti which are providing alternatives to Telstra’s device sales.
 Every month, an increasing proportion of us buy a handset, outright, through one of these stores and add a SIM to it.
-This is a trend that’s set to continue and it is not to Telstra’s advantage.
+Outright purchases is a trend that’s set to continue and it is not to Telstra’s advantage.

 The times are changing for Telstra

-Companies like Telstra have been restructuring the way they work, changing employees and strategizing around how they can adapt to the way the market is changing.
-Last week a Telstra made public one significant change: they dumped Andrew Vollard, director of device Management and Operations.
+Companies like Telstra have been restructuring the way they work, turning over employees to gain new skills and strategizing around how they can adapt to the way the market is changing.
+Last week, Telstra made public one significant change: they dumped Andrew Vollard, director of device Management and Operations.
 He had been with them since 2008.
 This decision was taken after growth slow down in his area of the business over the previous 12 months.
 Like him, hundreds of Telstra employees are set to lose their jobs as the market shifts away from buying phones under contract.

 JB Hi Fi and the rest are selling a broader range of phones